So, I had a major meltdown on December 31 when I was on holiday in Bali.

 - Getting back into editing a gloss magazine on the Gold Coast – Get it Magazine – as well as working on my businesses.

 - Helping small businesses in the fashion and beauty industry look good online and getting the most amazing feedback from them.
-This was one that made me feel all warm and fuzzy.

 - Mentoring writers into their dream jobs and now coaching small businesses about how to make their content writing rock and get results.